mwsohn/Labels.jl/README.md

 one type definition of `Labels`, which consists of three dictionaries that take symbols as the keys.
 They are as follows:

-- `varlab` - a dictionary used to represent variable labels.
+- `var` - a dictionary used to represent variable labels.
 They `key` must be a symbol, representing a column in a dataframe and the `value` is a string that provides a description of the variable.

-- `vallab` - a dictionary used to represent value labels.
+- `val` - a dictionary used to represent value labels.
 The `key` is a symbol, representing the label name and the `value` is a dictionary whose keys are integers and values are strings.